mozman/ezdxf/docs/source/addons/odafc.rst

 have to install the ``xvfb`` package to prevent this, for macOS is no solution known.

-Supported DXF and DWG versions
+Supported DXF and DWG Versions
 ------------------------------

 ODA File Converter version strings, you can use any of this strings to specify